Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 A network administrator can configure DHCP so that a given host receives the same IP address each time it connects to the network, or a host may be assigned a temporary IP address that will be different each time the host connects to the network.

 Because of DHCP’s ability to automate the network-related aspects of connecting a host into a network, it is often referred to as a **plug-and-play** or **zeroconf** (zero-configuration) protocol.
-This capability makes it very attractive to the network administrator who would otherwise have to perform these tasks manually!
+This capability makes it very attractive to the network administrator who would otherwise have to perform these tasks manually.
 DHCP is also enjoying widespread use in networks where hosts join and leave the network frequently.

 DHCP is a client-server protocol.